Neurosciences | Posted on 02/02/2023 by Dr. Pushkar Gupta

 There are no measures for Alzheimer's prevention, but there are lifestyle habits that can prevent cognitive decline.
 Make sure to involve these lifestyle changes in your daily life:

 Alzheimer’s is not only a complicated condition but also a nerve-wracking disease for someone who is suffering from it.
-The only way to prevent this disease is living a healthy lifestyle.
-If you have a history of Alzheimer's, then you must consult your doctor.
-By the time the doctor will diagnose this condition, it would be difficult to stop the progression.
-However, with treatment you can control the symptoms and improve the quality of life.
+The only way to prevent this disease is by living a healthy lifestyle.
+If you have a history of Alzheimer's, then you must consult with the best neurologists in Jaipur at CK Birla Hospital.
+By the time the doctor diagnoses this condition, it will be difficult to stop the progression.
+However, with treatment, you can control the symptoms and improve your quality of life.

 What do Alzheimer’s patients forget initially?